-Examples from the Web for mojave
+Example sentences from the Web for Mojave

 The Mojave is rich with silver, tungsten, gold, and iron deposits.

 In 1902, deep in the Mojave Desert in California, a man named William Henry Schmidt began chiseling.

 The second vehicle is nearing completion by Mojave-based company Scaled Composites.